emissary-ingress/emissary/reference/core/crds.md

   service: luatest-http
 ```

 Note that the `namespace` must be declared in the `metadata`, but if needed, `ambassador_id` must be declared in the `spec`.
+You can run `kubectl get ambassador-crds` to see the CRDs you've created to configure the Ambassador Edge Stack.

 ## Supported CRDs

-You can run `kubectl get ambassador-crds` to see the full set of CRDs supported by the Ambassador Edge Stack:
+The full set of CRDs supported by the Ambassador Edge Stack are the following:

 | `Kind` | Kubernetes singular | Kubernetes plural |
 | :----- | :------------------ | :---------------- |